elev8-consulting/IOTCoreHOL/Labs/Lab4/Lab4_Adding_an_app_to_your_image.md

 New-IoTFFUImage ProductC Test -Verbose
 ```

 Deploy the image to the SD Card and reboot the device.
 Remember to deploy the `firmware_fit.merged` and `uefi.fit` files as well.
-You'll now notice that the sensor requires more twisting to register a red arrow=.
+You'll now notice that the sensor requires more twisting to register a red arrow.

 ## Next Lab